temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 A Workflow Definition is the code that defines the constraints of a Workflow Execution.

+A Workflow Definition is often also referred to as a Workflow Function.
+In Temporal's documentation a Workflow Definition is more often used to refer to the source for the instance of a Workflow Execution, while a Workflow Function is the source for the instance of a Workflow Function Execution.

+A Workflow Execution effectively executes once to completion while a Workflow Function Execution occurs many times during the life of a Workflow Execution.

 We strongly recommend that you write a Workflow Definition in a language that has a corresponding Temporal SDK.

 - [How to develop a Workflow Definition in Go](/docs/go/how-to-develop-a-workflow-definition-in-go)